chymeravr/advertiser-dashboard-imagetexture/README.md

 # Advertiser Dashboard For Image Texture Ads
 ## Product Description
 Advertiser dashboard lets advertisers, aiming to do VR Image Texture Ads, manage ads and budgets.
-It contains following modules:-
+It contains following modules
 * Registrtaion and login
 * Management of ads using campaigns, adgroups and ads
 * Bidding, budgeting and scheduling of ads